 Apply direct – no interview necessary

-Further short courses in various aspects of horticulture and garden maintenance.
-Full or part time study in horticulture with City and Guilds and the RHS qualifications, at Merrist Wood.
+You could complete further short courses in various aspects of horticulture and garden maintenance, or complete a full/part-time study in horticulture with our City and Guilds or RHS qualifications.

 All students aged 19 years or over on 1 September in the first year of their course are expected to pay tuition, registration, exam fees and all other course related costs.
 Some assistance with these costs may be available depending on your circumstances and the latest government funding position.